Standardize and customize your work with Smartsheet templates

 2. Select File Save as Template to open the Save as Template window.

-4. Choose Automated Workflow & Alert Options and Data & Formatting Options to specify which of the options you would like to save with your template.
+5. Choose Data & Formatting Options to specify which options you want to save with your template.

 To retain column names and types only, uncheck Sheet data and formatting